LethalCompanyCommunity/ModdingWiki/docs/user-guide/modding/advanced/networking.md

 >
 >This scene never gets unloaded until disconnecting from the server - <i>precisely</i> when we want the network object to be destroyed!

 But wait, there's a catch: Only the host/server is allowed to spawn the network object!
-To prevent clients from spawning the object, we can do something pretty simple.
-We just have to check if the game instance is a host or a client:
+To prevent clients from spawning the object, we can do something simple.
+We just check whether the game instance is a host or a client:

 ```cs
 [HarmonyPostfix, HarmonyPatch(typeof(StartOfRound), "Awake")]